-I hope you enjoy these Smash Book Ideas, I loved using my Smash Book as a Travel Album and Journal of our recent trip to South Africa!
+I hope you enjoy these Smash Book Ideas, I loved using my Smash Book as a Travel Album and Travelers Journal for our recent trip to South Africa!

 Before I left, I knew that I wanted to document my trip as it happened.
-I find that so many details get lost if you try and remember a trip afterwards.
+I find that so many details get lost if you try and remember a trip afterward.

 While I was in South Africa I sat down each evening and recorded my thoughts for the day, things we did, things I felt etc… I made my girls do the same thing.
 Some nights it was a struggle to get them to sit down and write, but I think in the end they will appreciate having a record of our trip.
 My son also journaled while on the trip but I could only convince him to write in a composition notebook, he had no interest in any scrapbookey stuff.